A Network Watchtower for everyone

 Pi-hole and AdGuard Home are useful if you already run them.
 Vedetta is being built to ingest useful security signals from multiple DNS and network data sources over time.

 Machine-to-machine sensor auth is in place.
-Token rotation and broader admin/dashboard hardening are still ahead, and the current product should still be treated as LAN-first alpha software, not hardened public internet infrastructure.
+Token rotation and broader admin/dashboard hardening are still ahead, and the current product should still be treated as LAN-first public beta software, not hardened public internet infrastructure.

 Start